E-Chemweno/Supermarket-Sales-Analysis/README.md

-├── data/                 # Dataset used for analysis ├── notebooks/            # Jupyter notebooks with code and analysis ├── visuals/              # Visualizations and charts generated ├── dashboard/            # Dashboard or interactive visualizations (if applicable) └── README.md             # Project documentation
+├── data/                 # Dataset used for analysis ├── notebooks/            # Jupyter notebooks with code and analysis ├── visuals/              # Visualizations and charts generated └── README.md             # Project documentation
 ```